§ 39-1-27.7. System reliability and least-cost procurement.

 (2) Least-cost procurement, which shall include procurement of energy efficiency and energy conservation measures that are prudent and reliable and when such measures are lower cost than acquisition of additional supply, including supply for periods of high demand.

-(b) The standards and guidelines provided for by subsection (a) shall be subject to periodic review and as appropriate amendment by the commission, which review will be conducted not less frequently than every three (3) years after the adoption of the standards and guidelines.
+(c) The standards and guidelines provided for by subsection (b) shall be subject to periodic review and as appropriate amendment by the commission, which review will be conducted not less frequently than every three (3) years after the adoption of the standards and guidelines.

 (2) The commission shall issue standards not later than June 1, 2008, with regard to plans for system reliability and energy efficiency and conservation procurement, which standards may be amended or revised by the commission as necessary and/or appropriate.

-(3) The energy efficiency and resources management council shall prepare by July 15, 2008, a reliability and efficiency procurement opportunity report that shall identify opportunities to procure efficiency, distributed generation, demand response, and renewables, which report shall be submitted to the electrical distribution company, the commission, the office of energy resources, and the joint committee on energy.
+(3) The energy efficiency and resources management council shall prepare by July 15, 2008, a reliability and efficiency procurement opportunity report that shall identify opportunities to procure efficiency, distributed generation, demand response, and renewables and that shall be submitted to the electrical distribution company, the commission, the office of energy resources, and the joint committee on energy.

 (6)(i) Each electrical and natural gas distribution company shall provide a status report, which shall be public, on the implementation of least-cost procurement on or before December 15, 2008, and on or before February 1, 2009, to the commission, the division, the commissioner of the office of energy resources, and the energy efficiency and resources management council which may provide the distribution company recommendations with regard to effective implementation of least-cost procurement.
 The report shall include the targets for each energy resource included in the order approving the plan and the achieved percentage for energy resource, including the achieved percentages for efficiency, distributed generation, demand response, combined heat and power, and renewables, as well as the current funding allocations for each eligible energy resource and the businesses and vendors in Rhode Island participating in the programs.
 The report shall be posted electronically on the website of the office of energy resources.

 (ii) Beginning on November 1, 2012, or before, each electric distribution company shall support the installation and investment in clean and efficient combined heat and power installations at commercial, institutional, municipal, and industrial facilities.
-This support shall be documented annually in the electric distribution company's energy efficiency program plans.
-In order to effectuate this provision, the energy efficiency and resource management council shall seek input from the public, the gas and electric distribution company, the economic development corporation, and commercial and industrial users, and make recommendations regarding services to support the development of combined heat and power installations in the electric distribution company's annual and triennial energy efficiency program plans.
+This support shall be documented annually in the electric distribution company’s energy-efficiency program plans.
+In order to effectuate this provision, the energy efficiency and resource management council shall seek input from the public, the gas and electric distribution company, the commerce corporation, and commercial and industrial users, and make recommendations regarding services to support the development of combined heat and power installations in the electric distribution company’s annual and triennial energy-efficiency program plans.

-(d) If the commission shall determine that the implementation of system reliability and energy efficiency and conservation procurement has caused, or is likely to cause, under or over-recovery of overhead and fixed costs of the company implementing said procurement, the commission may establish a mandatory rate adjustment clause for the company so affected in order to provide for full recovery of reasonable and prudent overhead and fixed costs.
+(e) If the commission shall determine that the implementation of system reliability and energy efficiency and conservation procurement has caused, or is likely to cause, under or over-recovery of overhead and fixed costs of the company implementing the procurement, the commission may establish a mandatory rate-adjustment clause for the company so affected in order to provide for full recovery of reasonable and prudent overhead and fixed costs.

 (ii) Conduct an independent review of gas and electricity efficiency programs, which may include billing analysis techniques.
 The scope and subjects of this analysis will be decided by the working group with input and advice from an independent consultant.
 The analysis will be conducted by a qualified independent consultant using industry accepted methods.